-Welcome to Biology!
-I've prepared responses to Biology FAQs for your convenience.
+Welcome to Integrated Science 2!
+I've prepared responses to Integrated Science 2 FAQs for your convenience.
 Thanks for reading!

-What will my student be learning about in Biology?
+What will my student be learning about in Integrated Science 2?

 The sequence of content we offer at Big Sky is aligned with the Next Generation Science Standards.
-We are currently finishing an introduction to Science as a Way of Understanding the World.
+We begin with the year revisiting Science as a Way of Understanding the World.
 The emphasis on scientific process skills will continue throughout the year.
-We are just transitioning into a unit on Ecology which will first emphasize fire ecology and then move into broader ecological concepts.
-From there we will move into Evolution and Natural Selection, Microbiology, DNA, Cellular Reproduction, and Genetics.
+We then transition into a unit on Ecology which will first emphasize stream ecology and then move into broader ecological concepts.
+From there we will move into Biogeochemical Cycles focusing particularly on the Carbon Cycle.
+From there we move into Evolution and Natural Selection, Microbiology, DNA, Cellular Reproduction, and Genetics.
 A Unit Plan detailing the learning targets of each content area is given out during the unit.

 Why doesn’t my student have a textbook?